 However, in September of 1821, a large Turkish fleet arrived off the coast of Galaxidi and started firing their cannons on the town.
 Despite a gallant defence by the townspeople Turkish troops landed and destroyed the town.
-Because all the ships were caught in port due to the shipping crisis many were burned and about 35 captured vessels were taken back to Constantinople.
+Because some of their ships were caught in port, presumably partly because of the shipping crisis, many were burned and about 35 captured vessels were taken back to Constantinople.
 Fortunately, most of the citizens of the town were saved by escaping into the nearby mountains.
 After the Turkish fleet departed the townspeople returned to rebuild their town.
 New, smaller ships were constructed and used to supply provisions and arms to the revolutionary fighters in other parts of Greece.

 After being attacked, burned and destroyed two more times in 1825 Galaxidi was abandoned until 1929 when Greece declared it's independence from Ottoman rule.

 Following Greek Independence the people of Galaxidi faced 10 years of extreme difficulty working hard to rebuild their town and their lives.
 People also desperately needed to earn a living so shipyards began constructing new ships, initially at the port, then, gradually, in other coastal areas around the town.
 While most of the Galaxidi locals were experienced seamen - and only a few were chief ship designers - there were very few working hands such as carpenters and sailmakers.
 Skilled technicians came from far away places to work in the shipyards.
 In 1830 the population of Galaxidi was 3,000 with a fleet of 120 ships, mostly of a small size.
 By 1870 the population had grown to 4,000 plus 550 technicians working in the shipyards, and a fleet of 350 ships of a much larger size.

 The peak of the maritime era in Galaxidi was from 1860 to 1890.
 The majority of Galaxidi ships were square-rigged, two-masted brigs - loved by the local mariners for their speed and maneuverability - that carried 200 to 400 tons of cargo.
 A few, larger ships, such as the "Aiolos" (shown here), were also built that were able to carry up to 1050 tons of cargo.